Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-The amount of different food places that weren't supermarkets they had never heard about
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery? students began to notice just how much edible food goes to waste in everyday places—especially in school lunches and local shops

-Has this kit prompted any new food related initiatives within your school?
-No but we are tyring,
+Has this kit prompted any new food related initiatives within your school? no not at this stage

 Helpful Report

 What are three words that describe the activities in this kit?
-Yummy, insightful, fun
+Applicable, relevant, worldly

 How effective was the resource in fostering critical thinking about food waste issues?